What’s best for employee engagement when finances are tight? In summary:

 Your internal communications can also help drive collaboration – especially if employees don’t all work in the same place, or work different hours.
 When communication and information flows freely and openly between colleagues, it inspires efforts to collaborate, improves knowledge sharing, and gives employees access to other peoples’ skills that might help them do their job better.

 Small but personally significant rewards can also hit the spot when it comes to effective employee engagement.
 A retail or leisure voucher, a bunch of flowers (or the latest Xbox game), handed over at the end of a successful project, can give people a real boost.
-The face value may be small, but the gesture will be appreciated and will make the recipient see their business in a whole new light.
+The gesture may be small, but it will make the recipient appreciate it and view their business in a whole new light.

 Making it personal is the key, though.
 After all, it’s no good presenting someone with a bottle of wine if they don’t drink.
 Taking the trouble to find out what people would really value is a great way to build relationships with your team and make people feel they are more than just a ‘number’ to the business.